Ford Thunderbird: Third generation (1961–1963)

 Few other changes were made to the Thunderbird for 1963, as Ford prepared to introduce a new version for 1964.
-A horizontal styling line was added that ran from the point where the bumper and fender meet back through the door and angled down.
+A horizontal styling line was added that ran from the front of the car back through the door.
 Small diagonal chrome bars were added in this area on the door.
 Alternators rather than generators were a new feature on all 1963 Thunderbirds.